project-chip/connectedhomeip/examples/light-switch-app/efr32/README.md

 -   For this example to work, it is necessary to have a second efr32 device running the
     [lighting app example](https://github.com/project-chip/connectedhomeip/blob/master/examples/lighting-app/efr32/README.md)
-    commisionned on the same openthread network
+    commissioned on the same openthread network

 -   User interface : **LCD** The LCD on Silabs WSTK shows a QR Code.
 This QR Code is be scanned by the CHIP Tool app For the Rendez-vous procedure over